hyperstack-org/hyperstack/docs/authorization-policies.md

-### Synchromesh Authorization Policies
+### HyperMesh Authorization Policies

-Each time an ActiveRecord model changes, Synchromesh broadcasts the changed attributes over *channels*.
+Each time an ActiveRecord model changes, HyperMesh broadcasts the changed attributes over *channels*.

 An application can have several channels and each channel and each active record model can have different *policies* to determine which attributes are sent when a record changes.